 Yes!
 If you would like your guide to take photos of you, let them know at the beginning of your climb or hike.
 There is no extra charge!
 Keep in mind, however, that most of the rock climbing photos shown on our website were taken by a photographer climbing together with a guide and a guest.
 A photographer is able to take photos from a greater range of angles than a guide, who generally can only take photos from directly above the climbers.
 If you would like to have a photographer join your climb, reach out to us for more information

 What should I bring with me on my climb or hike?

 Besides your equipment (if you are climbing and plan to use your own), we recommend that you bring the following: your ID, a backpack, water (1.5L), a snack (lunch for full day activites), sunscreen, bug repellent and a light-weight windbreaker.
 Don't underestimate the importance of any one of these items, as they are all essential for a safe and comfortable experience

 What should I wear to climb or hike in Rio?

 Wear comfortable, athletic clothing that lets you move freely.
 You can wear either pants or shorts.
-Shorts are generally more comfortable due to the temperatures here, while long pants have the advantage of protecting you from sunburn and mosquitos.
-Wear lightweight closed-toe outdoor shoes with good traction on rock
+Shorts are generally more comfortable due to the high temperatures here, while long pants have the advantage of protecting you from scratches, sunburn and mosquitos.
+For footwear, choose lightweight closed-toe outdoor shoes with good traction on rock